NikSecOps/Email-Phishing-Analyzer---The-Planet-s-Prestige-Challenge/README.md

 ---
 ![Raw Email Header in Notepad++]<img width="2118" height="1214" alt="screely-1752616449276" src="https://github.com/user-attachments/assets/683a53eb-7069-4159-87f7-e9c15655a435" />
+> The email header of the suspicious message titled **"A Hope to CooCamba"** is opened in Notepad++ for forensic inspection.
 ## ✅ Final Summary

 Here’s what I found out: